confluentinc/operator-earlyaccess/external-access-static-host-based/README.rst

 Create DNS records for Kafka brokers using the ingress controller load balancer externalIP.

 #.
-Retrieve the external IP addresses of Nginx load balancer:
+Retrieve the external IP addresses of the ingress load balancer:

    ::